MaryAnnN28/MaryAnnN28/README.md

 <br/>
 I come from 15 yrs of hospitality sales & marketing experience as a leader, excited to elevate my customer service, sales and tech skills to new heights.
 <br/>
 - 🌱 &nbsp; I’m currently learning...
-React Hooks & Redux
+React Hooks & Redux <br />
-- 👩🏻‍💻 &nbsp; I’m currently working on... my portfolio.
+- 👩🏻‍💻 &nbsp; I’m currently working on... my portfolio. <br />
-- I enjoy... watching basketball 🏀, playing golf 🏌🏻‍♀️, reading 📚, and playing with my dog Toby 🐶 &nbsp; !
+- I enjoy... watching 🏀, playing 🏌🏻‍♀️, reading 📚, and playing with my 🐶  Toby!
 <br/>

 ### **Technologies**